 The operational requirement for maritime radars is a function of the operational scenario.
 This is related to the distance from shore and sea obstacles.
 In simplistic terms this can be described as oceanic, coastal or harbour/port scenarios.

-The IMO has adopted a revision to the operational performance standards for maritime radar2.
+The IMO has adopted a revision to the operational performance standards for maritime radar.
 The IMO revision, for the first time, gives recognition to the possibility of interference from other radio services.

-Most importantly, the international maritime authorities have stated, without reservation, in their recent update of the IMO Safety of Life at Sea Convention (SOLAS), that radar remains a primary sensor for the avoidance of collisions.
+Most importantly, the international maritime authorities have stated, without reservation, in their recent update of the IMO Safety of Life at Sea Convention, that radar remains a primary sensor for the avoidance of collisions.

 This statement should be viewed in the context of the mandatory fitting of Automatic Identification Systems (AIS) to some classes of ships.
 These systems rely upon external references, e.g. GPS, for the verification of relative position indication in terms of collision avoidance scenarios.